Acleppe/dating_data/README.md

 ### First Run - No Chemistry
-Or, as they say in Russia, "no _chim-ih-stree_."
+Or, as they say in Russia, no "_chim-ih-stree_."
 Initially I did not have the _Chemistry_ variable included, and it turns out this mattered.
 We'll come back to this in our second run below.
 Here are the top 10 features for the (overfit) GBC model:

 Rank | Feature                 | Importance
 -----|-------------------------|-----------